adityarana14/Array/README.md

 Q10) Given an array A[] of N positive integers.
 The task is to find the maximum of j - i subjected to the constraint of A[i] <= A[j].

 Q11) Given two sorted arrays arr1 and arr2 of size M and N respectively and an element K. The task is to find the element that would be at the k’th position of the final sorted array.

+Q12) Given an array arr[] of N non-negative integers representing the height of blocks.
+If width of each block is 1, compute how much water can be trapped between the blocks during the rainy season.